Trichonephila clavipes: Distribution and transport

 T. clavipes occurs most commonly in the Antilles and in Central America from Mexico in the north through Panama in the south.
 Less abundantly it occurs as far south as Argentina and in the north it occurs in parts of the southern states of the continental USA.
 Seasonally, it may range more widely; in the summer, it may be found as far north as lower Eastern Canada.
 Beyond 40° N latitude, these spiders seldom survive the winter.

 T. clavipes may also be found within or near colonies of Metepeira incrassata, a Mexican colonial orb-weaver spider that typically forms large groups, ranging from a few hundreds to thousands of individual spiders.

 Because humans inadvertently transport spiders as passengers in cargo containers, plant nursery stock, and the like, T. clavipes generally occurs very unevenly over wide areas; often, patches of high local densities are found far from any other populations.
 Accidental human transport of the species increases markedly in late August to early September, when the spiders' reproduction is at its height.

+In contrast to other species,T. clavipes can benefit from urban habitats and human development, with several individuals found to have grown significantly larger than their rural counterparts when living in more developed areas.